dajmcdon/cdph-vignette/docs/02-preprocessing-and-models.md

-Notice in the following preprocessing steps, we used `add_role()` on `geo_value_factor` since, currently, the default role for it is `raw`, but we would like to reuse this variable as `predictor`s.
+Notice in the following preprocessing steps, we used `add_role()` on `geo_value_factor` since, currently, the default role for it is `raw`, but we would like to reuse this variable as a `predictor`.

 ```r